-I am board-certified in psychiatry, and I work as an adult inpatient psychiatrist at Erie County Medical Center (ECMC).
-I regularly care for six hospitalized patients who have diagnoses ranging from schizophrenia to substance use disorders.
+I am board-certified in psychiatry, and I work as an emergency psychiatrist at Erie County Medical Center (ECMC).
+I regularly care for patients who have diagnoses ranging from schizophrenia to substance use disorders.
 I have been recognized with awards for my compassionate care of psychiatric patients.

 I am also engaged in research, with a primary interest in medical student education.
 I have presented at a professional meeting--usually at the national level--every year since completing my residency.
 My topics have included a variety of areas in teaching, e.g., curriculum innovations and use of media in education, with an emphasis on psychiatric material.
 I also have a research interest in the stigma of mental disorders.
-One of my current projects looks at attitudes toward the mentally ill held by medical students.
-I am interested to see whether education in the form of a psychiatry clerkship would decrease the stigma of mental illness and, perhaps, increase the numbers of students choosing psychiatry as a medical specialty.
+In the past few years, I have become interested in the field of Positive Psychology and have received a Certification in Positive Psychology from the Wholebeing Institute.
+With the support of the Jacobs School of Medicine, I have been able to incorporate teaching on topics in Positive Psychology into the medical student curriculum.

 I am deeply committed to teaching and mentoring the next generation of physicians who will care for the mentally ill.
-My inpatient unit is one of the primary teaching units at ECMC, and I serve on one of the primarily psychiatry teaching services at the hospital.
+The Psychiatric Emergency room is one of the primary teaching units at ECMC.
 As director of medical student education in psychiatry, most of my responsibilities and day-to-day activities include teaching and training medical students and residents.
 I orient and lecture the third-year medical students in my role as clerkship director, oversee the third-year medical student curriculum, coordinate the three-week psychiatry segment of the Neuroscience and Behavior course for the second-year students and lecture for a significant part of the course.
 I also teach the psychiatry residents on my inpatient unit and regularly deliver resident lectures.

 This UBMD physician is also a member of the Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo, teaching the next generation of doctors and researching to advance care in WNY and beyond.
 Learn more about this physician's research and teaching activities, as well as view credentials, publications, professional involvement and more below.